-Dr. Bernstein's research laboratory is located on the beautiful campus of San Diego State University within the Biology Dept. Our research program is directed toward the molecular analysis of Drosophila muscle gene and protein structure and function.
+Dr. Bernstein's research laboratory is located on the beautiful campus of San Diego State University within the Biology Department.
+Our research program is directed toward the molecular analysis of Drosophila muscle gene and protein structure and function.

 Let us introduce ourselves to you.